vijaykumar0887/Android-offline-test/README.md

 Following Fetaures has been implemented:

-1.View all  top stories,new stories, best stories, ask, jobs, show.
+ View all  top stories,new stories, best stories, ask, jobs, show.

-2. view comments with latest reply by tapping list item.
+ View comments with latest reply by tapping list item.

-3. Detail news about topic by tapping link inlist item.
+ Detail news about topic by tapping link inlist item.

-4. Response caching for item data and comments.
+ Response caching for item data and comments.

-5. unit testing with roboelctric .
+ Unit testing with roboelctric .

-6. Material design UI.
+ Material design UI.